Skip to Content

 The Big Scoville Scale Chart

-I hope this article helped you get an idea of the Scoville Scale and where peppers rank along it.
+I hope this article helped you get an idea of the Scoville scale and where your favorite peppers rank on it.
 Also, maybe it can help you draw the line for what is too hot for you.

 Tip: If your spice tolerance is low, the only way to increase it is to eat more spicy food.
 Over time, your tolerance will naturally increase.